ucgmsim/nzgmdb/wiki/Process-Records.md

 ![](images/processed.png)

-Code can be found (https://github.com/ucgmsim/nzgmdb/blob/d020c6e32a76c156c1c58ded49ca7f4c76ee0f5d/nzgmdb/data_processing/process_observed.py#L13)
+Code can be found [here](https://github.com/ucgmsim/nzgmdb/blob/d020c6e32a76c156c1c58ded49ca7f4c76ee0f5d/nzgmdb/data_processing/process_observed.py#L13)

 # Output
-If successfully passed all checks saves as individual component files named the same as the mseed but with the extentions of .000 .090 and .ver in the waveforms directory but under "processed"
+If all checks are successfully passed, saves as individual component files named the same as the mseed but with the extensions of .000 .090 and .ver in the waveforms directory but under "processed".